Gentle forces will prevail

 Smoking and other addictions

 In the past, some addictions were treated with physical restraints and forced abstinence.
 This sometimes brought dangerous situations.
 Sudden and forced withdrawal from a substance can cause life-threatening withdrawal symptoms, depending on the addiction.
 These include extreme anxiety, hallucinations, convulsions, heart problems and with alcohol, life-threatening delirium tremens.
+Moreover, fewer people were motivated to go through such a tough and dangerous course.
+Now there is more recognition of the role of psychological and behavioral aspects of addictions.
+Therefore, when treating addictions, hypnotherapy is a welcome help in overcoming mental dependence.

 Hysterectomy

-The Greek word “hysteria,” meaning uterus, is the basis of the term “hysteria” used in the past to describe a wide range of physical and mental symptoms in women that were thought to stem from uterine dysfunction.
-Hysteria is said to be an excessive emotional state with symptoms such as nervousness, insomnia, sensations of suffocation, muscle cramps,anxiety, mood swings, fainting, nervous tics, unexplained physical symptoms, and “uncontrollable” emotions.
+The Greek word “hysteria,” meaning uterus is the basis of the term “hysteria” used in the past to describe a wide range of physical and mental symptoms in women thought to stem from dysfunction of the uterus.

 In the late 19th and early 20th centuries, hysterectomy, the surgical removal of the uterus, was performed in some cases as a treatment for “hysteria.”
 Neurologist Jean-Martin Charcot and numerous others hypnosis doctors used hypnotic techniques to treat hysteria instead.
 Charcot believed that hysteria was a neurological disorder and that hypnosis could be used to relieve the symptoms.

 Image drill lobotomy